Amalthean-Dramatics/SPR18_graphics_project/README.md

 * We have not started looking for textures for the surfaces in the museum -- This is something that will depend on the theming of each room, and that too has not been settled upon.

+## 2018-02-14 ##

+Added basic layout of museum as a blender file in the models directory.
+I f you want a plain link, try [here](models)